Goal

 pageSize | Yes | Results per page |

-source | Yes | Fields to include in results: _id, key, fields, tags, lists, contactStatus, contactSubStatus, createdAt, updatedAt |
+source | Yes | Field projection.
+Pass an array of one or more case-sensitive values from: _id, key, fields, tags, lists, contactStatus, contactSubStatus, createdAt, updatedAt. |

 contactSpecification | Yes | Object with a filters array of filter groups (see operators below) |